Locally Invariant Explanations: Towards Stable and Unidirectional Explanations through Local Invariant Learning

 \subsection{Theoretical Results}

-In this section, we analyze the output of Algorithm 1 when there are two environments.
+In this section, we analyze the output of Algorithm 1 with two environments.
 The extension to multiple environments is discussed following this result, where the general intuition is still maintained but some special cases arise depending on whether there are an even or odd number of environments.
 To prove our main result we make two assumptions.